farman-7/Coffee-Sales-Analsis/README.md

 **👉 Insight Example**:

-_"Sales peaked in December, with a 15% increase from November.
+_"Sales peaked in May, with a 37% increase from April.
 Weekday sales outperformed weekends by 20%."_

 ---